types of paint

 painting furniture with white paint

-Chalk paint gives a unique finish and has seen a rise in popularity over the past few years, especially in upcycling furniture.
-With a flat finish that creates the perfect shabby chic look, the sheen level is typically around 2/3%.
+Chalk paint gives a unique finish and has seen a rise in popularity over the past few years, especially in the upcycling community.
+The sheen level is very low (around 3%.), with a flat finish that creates the perfect shabby chic look.

 Matt